brillout/wildcard-api/docs/readme.template.md

   //   POST /_wildcard_api/myEndpoint/[{"some":"arguments"},"second arg"] HTTP/1.1

   // But because we have set `argumentsAlwaysInHttpBody` to `true`,
-  // Wildcard passes the arguments in the HTTP request body:
+  // Wildcard passes the arguments in the HTTP request body instead:
   //   POST /_wildcard_api/myEndpoint HTTP/1.1
   //   Request payload: [{"some":"arguments"},"second arg"]
 };